 There are also vegetable udon noodles, western coked breakfast options, porridge, soups and a fresh juice bar where you can get your own creations made.
 On top of this there was bread, a salad bar, a fruit bar and also some sorbet from the ice cream bar.
 We were too full to eat everything on offer, but did squeeze in an few delicious oatmeal and red bean cakes with maple syrup and enjoyed the slightly salted, substantial oat cake that was crispy on the outside and soft on the inside, drowned in delicious maple syrup.

 Wanting to explore another great vegan option on our doorstep, we took the opportunity to eat in Shang Palace, the hotel’s two Michelin star Cantonese restaurant where the vegan food was excellent and the service was impeccable.
-You can read about our amazing meal at Shang Palace here if you want to see how vegans really don’t miss out on fabulous food when they travel away from home.
+Please read here about our amazing meal at Shang Palace. if you want to see how vegans really don’t miss out on fabulous food when they travel away from home.

 There were synthetic pillows already available in our room so it was easy to arrange a feather-free, vegan sleep.